 Was your Fitbit Versa completely discharged to 0%, or you haven’t used your Fitbit in weeks/months/years?

 Connect your charger to a wall outlet instead of a computer’s USB port.
-You need to use an adapter to charge directly from a wall outlet if your wall outlet doesn’t have USB ports.
+If your wall outlet doesn’t have USB ports, you need to use an adapter to charge directly from a wall outlet.

 Then, leave your device on the charger for at least one hour (preferably more) before attempting to turn it on.